How to pick the best event planning software for your business

 - File storage - Store and download all kinds of files, including documents, spreadsheets and images.

-- Flexibility to handle all event types - Ability to manage any kind of event, including conferences, conventions, fundraisers, non-profit events, meetings, banquets, parties and weddings.
+- Flexibility to handle all event types - Ability to manage any kind of event, including conferences, conventions and meetings; fundraisers and non-profit events; celebrations and parties; banquets and catered events; and weddings.

 - Permissions and user access - Your users can create their own login and you set permissions for what they can access.